 I can think of no better way to celebrate God’s goodness and the giving of the Law than by watching the sun rise over the Western Wall of the Temple Mount—a tradition that began in 1967 following the Six-Day War when the army opened the Western Wall to visitors on Shavuot.

 Although the celebration has grown over the millennia, Shavuot endures as an expression of gratitude and great joy for God’s goodness.
 As in ancient times, Israel and the worldwide Jewish community joyfully acknowledge God who is the source of both their material abundance—the harvest—and spiritual bounty— the Law.

-Shavuot is not about stoic piety often associated with Pentecost, but rather a celebration of life itself!
+Shavuot is not about pseudo-piety often associated with Pentecost in the church, but rather a celebration of life itself that Christians should embrace!

 P.S.
-Look for more information on Pentecost Sunday exploring the link between Shavuot and Christians living in the 21st century.
+Looking for more information on Pentecost Sunday?
+Explore the link between Shavuot and Christians living in the 21st century.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 With 40 plus years of ministry experience, Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.